boozallen/jenkins-templating-engine/docs/concepts/library-development/library-steps.md

 ## Autowired Variables

-All library steps are autowired with several variables:
+All Library Steps are autowired with several variables:

 | Variable       | Description                                                                                           |
 |----------------|-------------------------------------------------------------------------------------------------------|